DianaP5/geoserver/ESOF-docs/Report 5.md

 ### <a name="intro"></a> 1.
 Introduction

-This report will be looking at a requested feature for Geoserver, analysing the impact he implementation of this new feature will have on the project, the components that would be affected and the tests that would have to be changed and/or added due to the new feature.
+This report will be looking at a requested feature for Geoserver, analysing the impact the implementation of this new feature will have on the project, the components that would be affected and the tests that would have to be changed and/or added due to the new feature.

 ### <a name="select"></a> 2.
 Feature selection